History of Ponchatoula

 • The Ponchatoula Feed and Seed Store was established in 1941 by Mr. Joe Ebrecht who offered invaluable aid to our farming industry until his death in 2001.
 His family still runs the Feed and Seed today.

 • Paul’s Café was established in 1976 by Paul Pevey.
 He and his wife, Angela, have eight daughters, all of whom have worked at the café during their high school and college years.
-Four of them still work here, and two have expressed interest in keeping it a family run business throughout their lives.
+Two of them still work here.

 • The Green Wave is Ponchatoula High School’s mascot.